lucademenego99/scottish-parliament/README.md

 ## Deployment

 #### Github Pages
-The project uses `angular-cli-ghpages` to deploy on Github Pages.
+The project uses `angular-cli-ghpages` for the deployment on Github Pages.
 The command used to deploy a new version is: `ng deploy --base-href=/scottish-parliament/`.

 #### Local Tomcat
 The project can be deployed to a local Tomcat server by using maven.
-Its configuration can be found in the `pom.xml` file, where some variables probably need to be updated accodingly to your configuration:
+Its configuration can be found in the `pom.xml` file, where some variables probably need to be updated according to your configuration:
 ```
 <tomcat.base.url>http://localhost:8080</tomcat.base.url>
 <tomcat.username>admin</tomcat.username>